noorakoo/GraduationProjectAzureCloudEngineer/README.md

 # Build your Landing Zone
 Deploy Landing Zone through code editor:
 1. Clone the repository to your code editor
-2. Run 'Getting started' installments from the terminal
+2. Run 'Getting started' installment in the terminal
-3. Press Run or run from terminal:
+3. Press Run or run in Bash terminal:
 ```bash
 python CreateResources.py
 ```
-4. Select your environment as prompted by the terminal
+4. Select your environment and sign in to your Azure account as prompted by the terminal

-Deploy Landing Zone through pipeline:
+Deploy Landing Zone through DevOps Pipeline:
-1. Press 'Set up build' from respository
+1. Press 'Set up build' from repository
-2. Sign in to your Azure account when prompted by the Pipeline
+2. Select your environment and sign in to your Azure account when prompted by the Pipeline
 3. Watch your environment deploy through the Pipeline

 Photo here of the empty web app "hello developers..."